-The Council will apply holding costs for growthrelated expenditure that has been incurred prior to the commencement of the current financial year.
+The Council will apply holding costs for growth-related expenditure that has been incurred prior to the commencement of the current financial year.

-- relevant development contributions by the Council's cost of funding. - b.
-For past capital expenditure on roading, where the expenditure was incurred for the purposes of allowing development, the Council allocates the full interest cost and recovers the associated holding cost from the developers. - c.
-For past capital expenditure, where the expenditure is incurred for the purposes of allowing development in DCAs, the Council allocates the full interest cost to the development area and recovers the associated holding cost from the developers.
-The development contribution reflects both the capital cost and the holding cost. - d.
-Where funding costs are added to development contributions for historical expenditure in accordance with this clause, the Council will review the level of development contributions at least once every three years with regard to the impact that the inclusion of holding costs may be having on the development of the DCA.
-On completion of this review, if it is considered in the best interests of the Council and the district to do so, then the Council may exclude some or all of the funding costs from the calculation of a contribution. - e.
-There are a small number of capital works for the purposes of enabling development in defined areas for which the Council has decided that the funding costs should not be funded by development contributions, for example Southbrook DCA drainage, where it is considered that there is district wide benefit arising from the works.
+- (a) For past capital expenditure, other than for roading, where that expenditure contains a growth component, the Council will annually increase the relevant development contributions by the Council's cost of funding. - (b) For past capital expenditure on roading, where the expenditure was incurred for the purposes of allowing development, the Council allocates the full interest cost and recovers the associated holding cost from the developers. - (c) For past capital expenditure, where the expenditure is incurred for the purposes of allowing development in DCAs, the Council allocates the full interest cost to the development area and recovers the associated holding cost from the developers.
+The development contribution reflects both the capital cost and the holding cost. - (d) Where funding costs are added to development contributions for historical expenditure in accordance with this clause, the Council will review the level of development contributions at least once every three years with regard to the impact that the inclusion of holding costs may be having on the development of the DCA.
+On completion of this review, if it is considered in the best interests of the Council and the

+- district to do so, then the Council may exclude some or all of the funding costs from the calculation of a contribution. - (e) There are a small number of capital works for the purposes of enabling development in defined areas for which the Council has decided that the funding costs should not be funded by development contributions, for example Southbrook DCA drainage, where it is considered that there is district wide benefit arising from the works.